MySQL

 scan.startup.specific-offset.skip-rows

-The number of row changes to skip when starting from a specific offset.
-A single binlog event can contain multiple row changes.
+The number of row changes to skip when reading from a specified offset.
+A single binary log event may correspond to multiple row changes.

 No